wcm-io-caravan/caravan-rhyme/README.md

 - these interfaces are shared with the consumers, which can use them as a **highly abstracted client API**
 - the same interfaces are also used to **keep the server-side implementation well structured**, and always in sync with the published API
 - consistent support for **controlling caching** using the `cache-control: max-age` header
-- simplify **data debugging and performance analysis**, by including metadata in every response
+- simplify **data debugging and performance analysis** (by including embedded metadata in every response)
 - **consistent error handling over service boundaries** using the [vnd.error](https://github.com/blongden/vnd.error) media type
 - using asynchronous, reactive code on the client and server side is fully supported